 As a matter of fact, I seem to recall discussing the next CC Event at dinner that evening, at the famous House of Lords Restaurant, housed in the basement of the Coralville Best Western.
 The ACD came up, as did the Studebaker Museum in South Bend.

 But as much as I love Studebakers, the ACD is a whole other country!
-It has it all: Historic building, Classic-with-a-capital-C Classic cars, and even a second musuem across the street!
+It has it all: Historic building, Classic-with-a-capital-C Classic cars, and even a second museum across the street!
 So Auburn it was.
 I drove up with my parents, and my brother and his fiancee came as well.
 We left bright and early at 6:00, arriving in Auburn right at lunchtime.
-We had a quick bite at Wendy’s, then headed straight for the musuem, missing the other Curbsiders by minutes.
+We had a quick bite at Wendy’s, then headed straight for the museum, missing the other Curbsiders by minutes.
 Upon entering the hallowed halls of Classicdom, we were greeted by this lovely 1937 Cord Westchester.

 Is it the most beautiful car ever?
 I think so.
 And while the Phaetons with their disappearing top are remarkable, my favorite is the sedan.
 It is so sleek, yet so classic, all at the same time.